zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 Consider a group of \\(N\\) arbitrary particles of embedded in a source-free region of a linear, isotropic, homogeneous medium characterized by the wavenumber \\(k\\).
 Let \\(V\\) denote both the region of space that contains the particles and its volume.
 For convenience, assume that the center of \\(V\\) coincides with the origin of the coordinate system.

 The field acting on each particle is the sum of the incident field and the scattered fields produced by its neighbors \[[8](#references) (ch.
 6.1)\].
-The strength of this field depends on the number of particles, the distances between them, as well as the shape, the orientation, and the composition of each particle.
+The strength of this field depends on the number of particles, the distances between them, as well as the shape, the orientation, shape, and composition of each particle.
 In most cases, estimation of the scattered field in the region containing the particles is a challenging task more suited for a numerical computation.
 However, it is possible to make the problem amenable to an analytical treatment at the cost of generality, by considering a small group of weakly scattering, widely spaced particles.
 These properties make the *single-scattering approximation* applicable[^18], which allows us to neglect the influence of the scattered field on the particles in the group \[[8](#references) (ch.
 14.1)\].

 [^18]: The quantitative criteria for applicability of the single-scattering approximation are not well-established.